Therapy for Anxiety and Overwhelm

 Who This Work Is For

-What to Expect
+What to Expect From Therapy

-When we work together, we:
+When we work together, we will:

 • Explore how your history and current stressors shape anxiety

-• Identify patterns that keep you stuck
+• Identify patterns that maintain distress

 • Track progress and adjust strategies based on what actually works